Documentation Index

 Endpoint: POST /v1/core/oauth/apps/{clientId}/access-token • Full docs

-Provide clientSecret, userId, and scope: "read".
+Provide clientSecret, userId (Siro User id), and scope: "read".
 Use the returned accessToken for entity extractions.
 Tokens expire after 16 hours.

 4.1 Subscribe to Webhook Events